Channel Descriptions

 Description: Guidance documents suggest best practices and provide non-binding advice that follows a prescribed procedure or process.
 Guidance documents should be viewed only as recommendations unless specific regulatory requirements are cited.

 Right for Me?
-Guidance documents represent the current thinking of AIHA and its members on a particular subject.
+Guidance documents reflect AIHA's and its members' current thinking on a particular subject.
 Choose this format if you want to document the way activities should be performed to facilitate consistent conformance.

 Format Outline:

-• Includes a brief statement of purpose to clarify the reason for the document's creation, which also refers to any directly related document such as a policy or regulation the document supports
+- Includes a brief statement of purpose to clarify the reason for the document's creation, which also refers to any directly related document (e.g., a policy or regulation the document supports)

 Position Statement